|Weight||82kg (12st 12lb)|

 |Caps||0 Test appearances|

-Tom has run in many exciting tries, took his Premiership record to 28 in 104 matches by the end of last season and been rewarded with an England Saxons call for 2012-13.
-His two appearances for the side that both produced a try were four years ago against Italy A in Sicily against the United States in the opening Churchill Cup victory by 64-10 over Canada in Ottawa.
+Tom has run in many exciting tries, took his Premiership record to 32 in 123 matches by the end of last season and been rewarded with an England Saxons call for 2012-13 when he played against Ireland Wolfhounds and Scotland A. His two previous appearances for the side that both produced a try, were five years ago against Italy A in Sicily and against the United States in the opening Churchill Cup victory in Ottawa.
 He had been called into the party after Tom Varndell, an original choice, was enlisted for England’s New Zealand-bound senior squad.

-Before winning a place in the Carnegie squad, Tom had been released to the Harrogate club in the summer of 2004 before being recalled as cover and going on to help Leeds to beat his current club Bath 20-12 in the 2005 Powergen Cup final at Twickenham.
+Tom was released to Harrogate RFC in the summer of 2004 before being recalled by Leeds as cover and going on to help Carnegie beat his current club Bath 20-12 in the 2005 Powergen Cup final at Twickenham.
 He delivered an assured display after switching from wing to full back after only two minutes when the injured Iain Balshaw was replaced by Diego Albanese.

-Tom became Bath’s top try-scorer with eight last season, was the club’s supporters’ player of the year and in May signed a two-year contract that will keep him at the Recreation Ground until 2014.
+Tom became Bath’s top try-scorer with eight in 2011-12, was the club’s supporters’ player of the year and that May signed a two-year contract that will keep him at the Recreation Ground until 2014.
 He said: “It was an easy decision for me to make.
 I feel that my game has really developed at Bath and I’m enjoying the style of rugby that we are looking to play.

 “There is a lot of ambition and much more to come from us and I’m really looking forward to being part of everything.”